 The enterprise fund is accounted for on a flow of economic resources measurement focus.
-All assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of the District are included on the statement of net position.
-The statement of revenues, expenses and changes in net position presents increases (i.e., revenues) and decreases (i.e., expenses) in net total position.
-The statement of cash flow provides information about how the District finances and meets the cash flow needs of its enterprise activity.
+All assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of the District are included on the statements of net position.
+The statements of revenues, expenses and changes in net position present increases (i.e., revenues) and decreases (i.e., expenses) in net total position.
+The statements of cash flow provide information about how the District finances and meets the cash flow needs of its enterprise activity.